Inclusive Schools will concentrate on lifting key barriers to inclusive education:

 A thorough methodology that will allow schools to understand and embrace the diversity of their own school community, identify the needs of these diverse groups and assess the impact of the school activities and culture to these groups leading to an Inclusive School strategy and action plan.

-An innovative communication and raising awareness campaign reaching at least 500 school communities around Europe through the Inclusive Schools Certification scheme and participation in Inclusion Week.
+An innovative communication and raising awareness campaign reaching school communities around Europe through the Inclusive Schools Certification scheme and participation in Inclusion Week.

 Open dialogue between the school community and policy-makers on the issue of inclusion.